btj/drawit_part2/README.md

 You shall create proper documentation for the API.
 Detailed instructions follow later.

+## Notes

+- For the `fill` drawing command to fill the shape defined by the preceding sequence of `line` and `arc` commands correctly, each next line or arc in the sequence should start where the preceding one finished.
+However, whether the shape is filled correctly is not important, so you are free to ignore this issue.

 ## Inner and outer coordinate systems: example

 Consider the following code: